wp-plugins/localcurrency/readme.txt

 1. Download the plugin file and unzip it.
 1. Upload the `localcurrency` folder to the `wp-content/plugins/` folder.
 1. Activate the LocalCurrency plugin within WordPress.
-Note: The plugin is large compared to most WordPress plugins, due the IP2C database used to recognise the reader’s country Alternatively, you can install the plugin automatically through the WordPress Admin interface by going to Plugins -> Add New and searching for LocalCurrency.
+Note: The plugin is large compared to most WordPress plugins, due the IP2C database used to recognise the reader's country Alternatively, you can install the plugin automatically through the WordPress Admin interface by going to Plugins -> Add New and searching for LocalCurrency.

 = Upgrade =